hizirrkocaman/patika-odev-2/README.md

-# Basicly Todo Application with Reach
+# Basicly Todo Application with React